MtADATA3101/Course_Documents_2025/lectures/DATA_3101_get_data.md

 [API and Web Service Introduction](https://www.udemy.com/course/api-and-web-service-introduction/?couponCode=MT251022G3).

+Can you give us a short description of how APIs work?

 For the CRKN CEWIL project, we’ll be using R packages that were developed to work with open APIs.
 We might need to consult the